How Weighted Blankets Can Help Kids With Autism: An Expert’s Opinion

 - Autism spectrum disorder is a blanket term for various mental disorders – like Asperger’s and Pervasive Development Disorder – characterized by hindered social interaction and communication difficulties.

-- Beyond these overarching psychiatric challenges, those on the autism spectrum also have accompanying physical conditions that typically include epilepsy, gastrointestinal issues, and sleep problems.
+- Beyond these overarching psychiatric challenges, those on the autism spectrum also have accompanying physical conditions that typically include epilepsy, gastrointestinal issues, and sleep disorders or problems.

 Autism and weighted blankets are historically weaved together.
 Animal behaviorist and autism spokesperson, Dr. Temple Grandin, played an integral role in exploring the applications and advantages of deep touch pressure (DTP), and DTP explains how weighted blankets work.

-Building on Dr. Grandin’s work, weighted objects became mainstream tools used in occupational therapy practices to soothe autism-related anxiety.
+Building on Dr. Grandin’s work, weighted objects became mainstream tools used in occupational therapy practices to soothe autism-related anxiety through deep pressure stimulation.

 We spoke to Bernadine Hershey, an occupational therapist with three decades of experience working with autistic children.
 Bernadine is a longstanding faculty member at the nationally recognized Schreiber Center for Pediatric Development in Lancaster County, Pennsylvania.
 The Schreiber Center serves more than 4000 children every year by providing occupational, physical, and speech therapy.